john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

 ### Prototypes are the parents of an object.
 ------
-To implement inheritance using objects (since JavaScript only has objects rather than classes), we need to *link* the **base** to the **child**.
+Think of prototypes as the parents of a given object.
+When implementing inheritance using objects (since JavaScript only has objects rather than classes), we need to *link* the **base** to the **child**.
 When you do this, the base becomes the **prototype**. **The prototype is the parent of another object (i.e. the object "vehicle" is the prototype of the child "car").** Every object in JavaScript (with some exceptions) has a prototype (i.e. parent).
 Those objects will inherit all the members from the prototype.

 It is important to note that all objects in JavaScript have a parent that inherits it's parents members EXCEPT for the root object.
 This root object doesnt have a parent of its own.
 This will be important to know for prototypical inheritance.